jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

 The actual observation noise that a participant perceives is unknown.
-Therefore, rather than performing a single run of the simulation conditioned on a random sequence of observation noise, multiple runs can be performed&mdash;each conditioned on a different random sequence of observation noise.
-The internal representations and motor output associated with these runs can then be averaged.
+Hence, rather than performing a single run of the simulation conditioned on a random noise sequence, multiple runs can be performed, each conditioned on a different random noise sequence.
+The inferences associated with these runs can then be averaged.

 The R property can be used to perform multiple runs of the simulation&mdash;each conditioned on a different random sequence of observation noise.
 For example, to perform 2 runs: